fontys-intersect/fontys-intersect-2020/bestPractices/bestpracticetemplate.md

 # Best Practices Page

 An in-depth page about the flaw at hand.
-In this page, it will be explained how it works and how it could be fixed.
+In this page, it will be explained how it works and how it could be implemented.

 ## Table of Contents
 - [Subject Explanation](#subject-explanation)